 I was set to leave Berastagi and head back to Aceh.
 On the left is our family fruit stand.
-Sad to leave but the first thing I needed to do was get back on the sinabung jaya back to Medan to catch the evening bus for Banda Aceh.
-I gave myself three hours for a trip that usually takes two.
-On a crowded Sunday afternoon and some unexpected flooding, the traffic was really bad on the direct two lane road that winds back and forth down the volcano.
-I got in the front seat snug between two batak guys speaking their local language.
-These guys are notorious even as migrants in Jakarta as extremely aggressive drivers.
+Sad to leave but the first thing I needed to do was get back on the sinabung jaya back to

 I was worried I was not going to make the bus I was chasing back to Aceh.
 Sitting in traffic, the two guys I was squeezed in between, yelling in my ear, decided to just go for it.
 We took off into the other lane into oncoming traffic and both of them with their heads out of the car yelling for motorcycles to move out of the way.
 As the cars got too close we squeezed back into our lane and waited for the next opportunity.
 Everyone honking.
 We must have zoomed pass several police men and I was starting to worry whether I would make it down the mountain in one piece.
 I had more reason to worry.